zabawt/js_recruitment_task/README.md

 ## Requirements

-- Display list of news from last month
+- Display list of news from last 30 days
 - Add pagination: 10 items per page
 - Add news filtering based on section selection from dropdown.
 You can restrict it only to: `sport`, `books`, `business`, `culture`
 - Add search functionality for filtering news content based on provided phrase